telerik/report-server-docs/dotnet-docs/using-microsoft-entra-id.md

 position: 201
 ---

-# Configuring the Report Server for .NET Single Sign-On Functionality using Microsoft Entra ID
+# Configuring the Report Server for .NET Single Sign-On Functionality using Microsoft Entra ID for Windows

 [Microsoft Entra ID](https://learn.microsoft.com/en-us/entra/identity/) is a cloud-based identity and access management service that can be used for authentication in the Telerik Report Server for .NET.